jamesbernsen/dotfiles/README.md

 Personal environment preferences and settings, mostly for Ubuntu, Cygwin, and WSL.

-## Install
+## Getting Started
-Install the dotfiles by cloning the Git repository and running the dotbot install script:
+Install the dotfiles by cloning the Git repository and running the install script:

     git clone https://github.com/jamesb/dotfiles.git ~/dotfiles
     cd ~/dotfiles